damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 So while outwardly people love their jobs, the reality is work is one of the leading forms of anxiety.
-And honstely, given the cultural importance we put on work, success, "hustle", etc, it's easy to see why.
-Money and work are made into idols.
+And honstely, given the cultural importance we put on work, success, "hustle", drive, etc, it's easy to see why.
+Money and work have become cultural idols.

 ## Need for Perspective, Mindset

 Like anything in life, too much of a good thing is not healthy.
 We need to put work into perspective, into the broader context of life.
-Work is important and we were made to do it, but I hope we collectively believe it's not the primary goal of our lives - to work more.
+Work is important and we were made to do it, but I hope we collectively believe it's not the primary goal of our lives.

 Every Good Endeavor, by Christian pastor Tim Keller, examines the history, the troubles, and mindset we should have toward work.
 Regardless if you are a Christian or not, the history and perspective Keller brings will allow you to examine how *you* view work, your mindset, and make you think about how you want to change your mindset towards work.
+It puts work into perspective.

 ## Every Good Endeavor - Introduction